 The following is an excerpt from Practice Perspectives: Vault’s Guide to Legal Practice Areas.

-Ms. Ewing is a partner based in the Washington, D.C. office.
-Her practice focuses on antitrust counseling and antitrust litigation.
-She joined the firm in 2007 and became a partner in 2016.
-Ms. Ewing received a J.D. degree from Harvard Law School in 2007 and an undergraduate degree from Amherst College in 2004.
+Dan is a partner based in the Washington, D.C. office.
+His practice focuses on antitrust counseling and antitrust litigation.
+He joined the firm in 2008 and became a partner in 2017.
+Dan received a J.D. from Georgetown University Law Center in 2008 and an undergraduate degree from Georgetown University in 2005.

 Please provide an overview of what, substantively, your practice area entails.

 Antitrust law is about ensuring that businesses compete, to the benefit of consumers.
 Different statutes apply to various types of conduct, such as mergers, agreements between firms, and monopolization.
 But each is brief and abstract, leaving wide scope to argue over the appropriate rules that courts actually apply.
 At the end of the day, we are asking the question, “Does this conduct make consumers better or worse off?”